sondreandersen96/space_invaders/README.md

 ## Use this project
-Feel free to clone this reposetory to simply play the game or to add more functionallity to it!
+Feel free to clone this reposetory, either to simply play the game or to add more functionallity to it!